Amsterdam-AI-Team/amsterdam-aiteam-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ### prediction
 ### evaluation

+## Citing our work

+TODO decide whether or not to keep this optional section

 ## Contributing

 Feel free to help out!
 Open an issue, submit a PR or [contact us](https://amsterdamintelligence.com/contact/).